NYPL/metadata-documentation/colophon/style-guide.md

 {:toc}

 ## Acronyms
-- Always write out the first time a name appears on a page with acronym in brackets, i.e. "Metadata Management System (MMS)"
+- Always write out the first time a name appears on a page with acronym in brackets, i.e. `Metadata Management System (MMS)``
-- Subsequent references in the same page can use acronym, i.e. "MMS"
+- Subsequent references in the same page can use acronym, i.e. `MMS`

 ## Capitalization
 - Use Title Case for page title and headers